Connect with and learn about our faculty

 Gary is probably best known for creating and teaching the humanistic math course Math Explorations, a unique holistic approach to mathematics that emphasizes conceptual learning and appreciation of the "big picture" of how mathematics creates beauty and meaning in our lives.
 This course has also been known to tame the demons of math phobia that too often result from traditional instruction in mathematics.

-Gary also created and teaches Science Explorations, a general science course for liberal arts students that explores the beauty, power, and limitations of the natural sciences.
+Gary also created and teaches Science Explorations, a science appreciation course for liberal arts students that explores the beauty, power, and limitations of the natural sciences.
 Finally, Gary created and teaches The Pursuit of Wisdom, a philosophy course that views wisdom as the primary goal of a successful life and that views a liberal arts education as essential in the pursuit of wisdom.

 As a lifelong learner, Gary has many academic interests including humanistic mathematics, natural sciences, philosophy, spirituality studies, consciousness studies, holistic health, healing arts, and interdisciplinary studies.
+He loves to mentor students individually in all of these areas.

 Background & Experience